 Defendants must act quickly to protect their right to an appeal or they risk losing it.
 Every appellate court has a deadline for commencing an appeal, and the appropriate papers must be filed and served within that timeframe.

 If you lost at trial and got convicted, do not simply resign yourself to your fate.
 Our criminal justice system affords you the right and the mechanism to have your situation reviewed.
-Protect what the law gives you, and contact an experienced appellate attorney who has the skills and experience necessary to take your case to the next level.
+Protect what the law gives you, and contact an experienced New Jersey appellate attorney who has the skills and experience necessary to take your case to the next level.

-James S. Friedman, LLC, represents criminal defendants in the State and Federal appeals court in New Jersey.
+James S. Friedman, LLC, represents criminal defendants in the state and federal appeals court in New Jersey.
 If you are seeking to appeal a criminal conviction from the New Jersey Superior Court, or from the United States District Court in New Jersey, contact us online or call us toll free at 800-361-6554 to discuss your appeal.